From BR Bullpen

 - Born November 11, 1892 in New York, NY USA

 - Died July 14, 1984 in Waterbury, CT USA

 Biographical Information

-Al Schacht, although he had a three year career in the major leagues, became much better known after his playing days as the "Clown Prince of Baseball".
-He became a baseball clown (there were a number of baseball clowns in the first part of the 20th century), and performed mostly at minor league parks as well as at all the major league parks.
+Al Schacht, although he had a three-year career in the major leagues, became much better known after his playing days as the "Clown Prince of Baseball".
+He became a baseball clown (there were a number of such entertainers in the first part of the 20th century), and performed mostly at minor league parks as well as at all the major league parks.